 Some Ohio Jobs Pose Higher Fall Risks to Employees

-While those factors can contribute to a trip, slip, or fall at any job, there are certain fields in which Columbus employees are at a higher risk for this type of accident.
+While those factors can contribute to a trip, slip, or fall at any job, there are certain fields in which Columbus employees are at a higher risk for this accident.
 These jobs include:

-- Construction – Construction falls account for nearly one-third of all workers’ compensation fall claims in Ohio, making it the riskiest field for these types of injuries.
+- Construction – Construction falls account for nearly one-third of all workers’ compensation fall claims in Ohio, making it the riskiest field for these injuries.
 The nature of the work—with tasks completed from heights, constant movement across a job site, and the wide range of materials used—all contribute to slip and fall dangers.

 - Healthcare – Healthcare workers often find themselves in cramped spaces, trying to navigate their work with heavy or awkward loads and around spills or slick surfaces.
 According to the Bureau of Labor Statistics, nearly half of all healthcare work-related injuries involve a slip, trip, or fall.